kdesende/dynamic_influences_on_static_measures/README.md

 #Analysis, 5 R files that implement the following:
 1. DDM Simulations demontrating how meta-d'/d' (=mratio) depends on decision boundary
-2. Parameter recovery study on the evidence accumulation model with post-decision accumulation
-3. Fitting an evidence accumulation model with post-decision accumulation to Experiment 1 (explicit SATO instructions) to estimate m-ratio and v-ratio
+2. Parameter recovery study on the evidence accumulation model with post-decision accumulation 3A.
+Fitting an evidence accumulation model with post-decision accumulation to Experiment 1 (explicit SATO instructions) to estimate m-ratio and v-ratio
+3B.
+Fitting Experiment 1 using a Pleskac & Busemeyer version of the model in which confidence only depends on post-decisional evidence
-4. Fitting the same model to Experiment 2 (data of Drescher et al.)
+4A.
+Fitting the same model to Experiment 2 (data of Drescher et al.)
+4B.
+Fitting Experiment 2 using a Pleskac & Busemeyer version of the model in which confidence only depends on post-decisional evidence
-5. Fitting the same model to Experiment 3 (data of Prieto et al.)
+5A.
+Fitting the same model to Experiment 3 (data of Prieto et al.)
+5B.
+Fitting Experiment 3 using a Pleskac & Busemeyer version of the model in which confidence only depends on post-decisional evidence

 #Data:
 The data of Experiment 1 can be found in the file "data_exp1.csv"